linode/docs/docs/applications/containers/beginners-guide-to-LXD/index.md

 | ubuntu-daily    | https://cloud-images.ubuntu.com/daily    | simplestreams | none        | YES    | YES    |
 +-----------------+------------------------------------------+---------------+-------------+--------+--------+
 {{< /output >}}
 The repository `ubuntu` has container images of Ubuntu versions.
 The `images` repository has container images of a large number of different Linux distributions.
 The `ubuntu-daily` has daily container images to be used for testing purposes.
 The `local` repository is the LXD server that we have just installed.
-It is not public, and can be used to store our own container images.
+It is not public and can be used to store your own container images.

 *  List all available container images from a repository: